Three new lenses coming for Fujifilm's GFX cameras

-Not only did Fujifilm announce the rangefinder-style GFX 50R medium format camera, as well as the development of a 100MP GFX 100S megapixel monster at Photokina 2018, it also revealed it was adding 3 new lenses to its roadmap.
+Not only did Fujifilm announce the rangefinder-style GFX 50R medium-format camera, as well as the development of a 100MP GFX 100S megapixel monster at Photokina 2018, it also revealed it was adding three new lenses to its roadmap.

-This sees the GFX lens range grow to 11 lenses, covering focal lengths from 23 to 350mm (equivalent to 18-277mm in the 35mm format).
-Pricing and availability though is still to be confirmed.
+This sees the GFX lens range grow to 11 lenses, covering focal lengths from 23mm to 350mm (equivalent to 18-277mm in the 35mm format).
+Pricing and availability is still to be confirmed.

 Photokina is the world's biggest photography show, and TechRadar is reporting live from Cologne to bring you all the big announcements, plus hands-on reviews of new cameras and kit.
 Keep up with all the news here.